 Herbal WisdomHerbal wisdom is when someone is being attentive of an important consideration in achieving success with herbs in herbalism for health and healing.
 "An herbologist studies everything about plants, stones, and minerals in their relationship with humans and their wide array of uses, whereas an herbalist is only the specialized area of herbology that includes the edible uses of plants, stones, and minerals.
 So, therefore an herbalist may also be an herbologist, but an herbologist may not be an herbalist who practices the uses of edible plants, stones, and minerals.

 As an example of the difference between an herbologist and herbalist: a prudent herbalist doesn't use inedible toxic and/or intoxicating plants as herbal remedies, rather the study of herbology by the herbologist discovers which inedible toxic and/or intoxicating plants shouldn't be used for health and healing.
-An herbologist may know how toxic and intoxicating plants are used for recreation.
+An herbologist may know how toxic and intoxicating plants are used for spiritual purposes, ritual use, or in recreational activities.

 Herbology Handbook Navigation